 Castelli brings its rich Italian history to these cycling gloves and doesn’t scrimp on features.
-From the intuitive pre-curved construction that makes grasping the handlebars much easier to the Gore-Tex Infinium X-Fast fabric that offers excellent wind and water-resistance, makes it a leader among winter cycling gloves.
+The intuitive pre-curved construction that makes grasping the handlebars much more comfortable than the Gore-Tex Infinium X-Fast fabric that offers excellent wind and water-resistance makes it a leader among winter cycling gloves.

 The Estremo is Castelli’s warmest gloves for riding in the winter.

 It’s rated down to 23ºF (-5ºC) for those windy days where temperatures flirt with freezing, and most of the world is snuggled up inside.
 But if you’re out riding, you’ll want to know more about this pair of gloves.

 - Temperature Range : -5° to 5°C / 23° to 41°F

 Who is the Castelli Estremo Winter Gloves For?

 The Castelli Estremo Gloves is designed for the ultimate cycling warrior who isn’t afraid of sub-freezing temperatures and who just wants to knock out his or her miles, no matter the weather.

 If you’re a cyclist looking to ride through the winter, you’ll need an extreme pair of winter gloves to wick away moisture and keep your hands warm.

 What I Think About the Castelli Estremo Winter Gloves?

 I’ve seen a couple of cyclists in my local bunch sporting the Castelli Estremo last winter.
 So I thought it’d be a good idea to take a closer look at what’s all the hype about.